kylepw/the-eye/README.rst

 I assumed that although events could share a timestamp or session_id value, there shouldn't be multiple events with ALL the same values, so I tackled this with a *unique_together* property set to all fields in the model.

-*Explain what conclusions you've made from the entities, constraints, requirements and use cases of this test.*